 3. Preparation of graphene electrod

 5. Technical issues and integration scheme for graphene electrode OLED panels

 7. Graphene-based Quantum Dot Emitters for Light-Emitting Diodes

 Graphene for Next Generation Lighting and Displays provides readers with a comprehensive overview of graphene, flexible graphene electrodes, and graphene-based next-generation display and lighting.
-The book covers a wide range of information including the basic physics of graphene to recent trends of technical developments for graphene-based flexible and stretchable light-emitting devices.
-It discusses future prospects and suggests further directions for research on graphene-based next-generation displays and lightings.
+The book covers a wide range of information, including the basic physics of graphene and recent trends in technical developments for graphene-based flexible and stretchable light-emitting devices.
+In addition, it discusses future prospects and suggests further directions for research on graphene-based next-generation displays and lightings.